Jorge Molina Enríquez: Career

 As an actor, Molina has appeared in close to 80 films (including student films and shorts), most notably in Cuban filmmaker Fernando Perez's films Madagascar, La vida es silbar and Madrigal.
 He recently he played one of the leading characters in the international hit Juan de los Muertos.
-His own works are always irreverent and provocative low budget productions, featuring plenty of sexual activity and violence.
+His own works are always irreverent and provocative low-budget productions, featuring plenty of sexual activity and violence.

 In 2008 Jorge Molina won funds from CINERGIA (Fund for the Promotion of the Audiovisual in Central America and the Caribbean).
-The jury granted Molina with $10.000 for producing his shortfilm Molina's Ferrozz, based on Charles Perraul's fairytale "Little Red Riding Hood".
+The jury granted Molina $10,000 to produce his short film Molina's Ferrozz, based on Charles Perraul's fairytale "Little Red Riding Hood".
 When he received the funds, Panamanian writer and frequent collaborator Edgar Soberón Torchia suggested he could extend the script, Molina agreed and he finally directed his first feature film, which was exhibited during the annual film festival in Havana.
-In 2018 he released Molina's Margarita'.
+In 2018 he released Molina's Margarita.

 Molina was the cultural liaison at the EICTV, and also teaches directing at the Instituto Superior de Arte in Havana.
 He lives in San Antonio de los Banos with his wife and their two daughters.